Your search did not match any results.

 Java SE Subscription includes support for JavaFX on Java SE 8 through Oracle Premier Support timelines as described in the Oracle Java SE Support Roadmap.
 For more information, see The Future of JavaFX and Other Java Client Roadmap Updates.

 Java SE 8 is the last Java SE release targeting Desktop deployment (eg, Java Web Start and a stand-alone system JRE).
-Java SE 8 will be end of public updates in January 2019, after which commercial users need to either transition to other technologies, or purchase a Java SE Subscription.
-Oracle will provide commercial support for Java SE 8 through at least 2025 including Java Web Start technology.
+Java SE 8 reached end of public updates in January 2019.
+Commercial users need to either transition to other technologies, or purchase a Java SE Subscription.
+Oracle will provide commercial support for Java SE 8 through at least 2030 including Java Web Start technology.

-Java Applets have been deprecated and may be removed at any time after March 2019.
-For more information, see the Java Client Roadmap Update - Oracle White Paper (pdf).
+Java Applets have been deprecated and may be removed at any time.
+For more information, see the Java Client Roadmap Update - Oracle White Paper (PDF).

 Java SE Subscriptions are available per user (Desktop), or processor (Sever and/or Cloud).
 The underlying application architecture and deployment model does not affect pricing.